 There are countless ways to finetune your designs to translate flawlessly from desktop to mobile.
 To get off to a strong start, try following these introductory steps for creating mobile-friendly designs.

-Enable Responsive Design
+Enable Responsive Design and use Percentage Widths

 - In the Email Composer, navigate to Design > Stationery